mirage-sql/mirage/README.md

 ORDER BY BOOK_ID ASC
 ```

-In Mirage, As you see, you can embed variables or conditions using SQL comment, so it's a plain SQL and possible to run using SQL client tool directly.
+In Mirage, you can embed variables or conditions using `special` SQL comments, so it's a plain SQL that can be run with any SQL client tool directly.
 From this feature, Mirage's SQL template is called [2Way SQL](https://github.com/takezoe/mirage/wiki/2WaySQL).

-See details at the [Wiki](https://github.com/takezoe/mirage/wiki).
+A detailed documentation is provided in the [Wiki](https://github.com/takezoe/mirage/wiki).